PhonePe/drove-orchestrator/docs/docs/cluster/setup/executor-setup.md

 !!!note
     This section is same across the cluster including both controller and executor.

+!!!note
+    Executors can run in `RPC` remote update mode with direct controller endpoints.
+In that setup, controller communication uses `controllers.endpoints`, while discovery-store configuration remains relevant for store-based fallback and cluster metadata.

 ### Intra Node Authentication Configuration
 Communication between controller and executor is protected by a shared-secret based authentication.
 The following configuration is meant to configure this.
 This section consists of a list of 2 members: